powsybl/powsybl-starter/README.md

-Load a UCTE file and run a DC sensivity analysis of all generator active power injection on all branches active power flow for the pre-contingency state and for all N-1 line post-contingency states.
+Load a UCTE file and run a DC sensivity analysis of all generators active power injection on all branches active power flow for the pre-contingency state and for all N-1 line post-contingency states.

 ```java
 Network network = Importers.loadNetwork("simple-eu.uct");